XOW Logo

 1

-Inside front cover.
-The questionnaire gives a list of items such as books, cameras, athletic goods, aeroplanes, phonograph and records, pen and pencis set, etc. and asks which items you have, hope to get this Xmas (1939) or hope to get next Xmas (1940).
-It then lists the options for your free gifts in return for filling out the survey- a selection of publications like "Lionel Train Handbook", "Scott' Monthly Journal", etc., including a self-instruction book on how to typewrite well.
-Finally it asks you to tell Uncle Joe what you've influenced your family to buy during the last month.
+The questionnaire gives a list of items such as books, cameras, athletic goods, aeroplanes, phonograph and records, pen and pencils set, etc. and asks which items you have, hope to get this Christmas (1939) or hope to get next Christmas (1940).
+It then lists the options for your free gifts in return for filling out the survey – a selection of publications like "Lionel Train Handbook," "Scott' Monthly Journal," etc., including a self-instruction book on how to typewrite well.
+Finally, it asks you to tell Uncle Joe what you've influenced your family to buy during the last month.

 Along the side are some other ads and giveaway offers, including a plain text ad for Amazing Man Comics and ads for puzzle books from Centaur Publications, Inc.